Determinantal Sieving: Subgraph problems

 On the other hand, assume that $(G,M,k,w)$ is a YES-instance and let $H$ be a subgraph of minimum cardinality that spans $A$.
-Let $\ell=|V(H)|$ respectively $\ell=|E(H)|+1$ for the vertex respectively edge version of the problem.
-By Lemma~\ref{lemma:branching-walks-simple} respectively Lemma~\ref{lemma:branching-walks-semisimple}, there is a branching walk $W$ with span $V(H)$, respectively edge span $E(H)$, which is simple, respectively semisimple.
-Thus $P_\ell(X,Y)$ contains a monomial $m=m(W,X,Y)$ which is multilinear in $X$ respectively in $Y$, and which spans $A$.
+Let $\ell=|V(H)|$.
+By Lemma~\ref{lemma:branching-walks-simple}, there is a simple branching walk $W$ with span $V(H)$.
+Thus $P_\ell(X,Y)$ contains a monomial $m=m(W,X,Y)$ which is multilinear in $X$ and which spans $A$.
 Note that $P_\ell(X,Y)$ is a homogeneous polynomial of degree $2\ell - 1 < n^2$, so the probability of a false negative for $P_\ell(X,Y)$ is $o(1)$.
 Hence with probability $1-o(1)$, the algorithm reports that the input is a YES-instance.
 The running time follows from Theorem~\ref{theorem:matroid-sieving}.

-In the case that $M$ is represented over some other field $\F$, the same analysis applies (including assuming $|\F| = \omega(n^2)$), but the running time and space complexity follow from Theorem~\ref{lemma:extensor-matroid-sieving} instead. \end{proof}